coucouland/coucou-user-guide/docs/first-steps.md

 # Help Documentation

-When you first install Coucou a good way to familiarize yourself with the commands is via the help
+When you first install Coucal a good way to familiarize yourself with the commands is via the help
 documentation:

-    $ coucou -help
+    $ coucal -help

 ```
-Usage: coucou [-hV] [COMMAND]
+Usage: coucal [-hV] [COMMAND]
 Coucou!
 Let's collaborate.
   -h, --help      Show this help message and exit.
   -V, --version   Print version information and exit.